-Head Chef, Halifax Hall
+Head Chef, Karnivore

 Luke’s passion for food started at the tender age of five whilst baking with his nanan, king of his first kitchen he decided there and then he wanted to be a chef.
 His first experience of local produce came just a few years later with his father Wayne who was a butcher and a foodie, and his memories of them cooking together at Christmas encouraged him to follow the dream.